How much electricity does NYC use in a year?

 How many watts is a lightning bolt?

 A typical lightning flash is about 300 million Volts and about 30,000 Amps.
 In comparison, household current is 120 Volts and 15 Amps.
 There is enough energy in a typical flash of lightning to light a 100-watt incandescent light bulb for about three months or the equivalent compact fluorescent bulb for about a year.

 New York depends on natural gas, nuclear, and hydroelectric power for most of its electricity generation.
 Natural gas, nuclear power, and hydroelectricity together have provided more than nine-tenths of New York State’s electricity net generation since 2012, and other renewable resources have provided most of the rest.

-How much does it cost to power New York City?
+How many volts does it take to power a city?

-How much is an average electric bill in NY?
+How much is a water bill in NYC?